What's Coming to Netflix in April 2023

 Have you missed any of the March 2023 releases?
 We’re still learning of new titles hitting throughout the month there so keep your eyes locked on What’s on Netflix for more.

-As always, while Netflix will be adding plenty of new titles, we’ll also be seeing plenty of movies and series depart throughout the month.
+As always, while Netflix will be adding plenty of new titles, we’ll also see plenty of movies and series depart throughout the month.
 We’re listing all the April 2023 Netflix removals here.

 Please note: this list will be constantly added and changed in the weeks leading up to April 2023 and throughout the month as and when we learn of new additions coming up.
 All release dates are subject to change.